History of the New Orleans Saints: Post-Payton era (2022–present)

 On January 25, 2022, Sean Payton announced his retirement.
 During his tenure, Payton became the winningest coach in franchise history.
 Defensive Coordinator Dennis Allen was named the Saints head coach on February 8, 2022.

-The 2022 season the Saints missed the playoffs for the second straight season a finished with a 7–10 record, their first losing record since 2016.
+In the 2022 season, the Saints missed the playoffs for the second straight season and finished with a 7–10 record, their first losing record since 2016.

 On March 6, 2023, the Saints acquired quarterback Derek Carr from the Las Vegas Raiders.
-In the 2023 season, the Saints improved on their record from the last season to finish at 9–8, but lost the NFC South tiebreaker to the Tampa Bay Buccaneers and missed the playoffs for the third straight season, their first time missing the playoffs for 3 straight years since 2014–2016.
+The Saints finished the 2023 season with a record of 9-8, missing the playoffs for the third straight season, their first time missing the playoffs for 3 straight years since 2014–2016.

-In the 2024 season after starting 2–0 where the Saints answered 40+ points in the first two games, they monumentally collapsed and suffered their first 7-game losing streak since 1999.
 After starting with a 2–7 record, on November 4, 2024, the Saints fired Dennis Allen.
 Assistant Head coach and special teams coach Darren Rizzi took over interim head coaching duties for the rest of the season.
+The Saints would finish with a record of 5-12.

+The Saints hired Kellen Moore as head coach on February 11, 2025.
+Moore was previously the offensive coordinator of the Philadelphia Eagles, who had just won Super Bowl LIX in the Caesars Superdome two days prior.
+On May 10, 2025, Carr announced his retirement from the NFL after 11 seasons.

+The Saints finished the 2025 season with a record of 6-11, missing the playoffs for a fifth consecutive year.
+Spencer Rattler started the team's first eight games but was benched during their week 8 matchup against the Tampa Bay Buccaneers in favor of rookie Tyler Shough.
+Shough would start the following week against the Los Angeles Rams and would remain the starter for the remainder of the season.